Array of everyday objects found intact on a Karanis windowsill

 Kelsey continued to build the collections until his death in 1927.
+(For more on Kelsey's contributions to the Museum's collections, click here to visit the on-line version of "A Man of Many Parts: The Life and Legacy of Francis Willey Kelsey.").
 By that time he had acquired, through gifts and purchases, artifacts ranging from pottery and terracotta figurines to painted stucco and inscribed tombstones to Roman brick stamps, daily life objects, Roman glass, Egyptian tomb sets, and Greek papyri from Egypt.
 In 1925 he contracted with the well-known Italian artist Maria Barosso to paint a set of almost full-scale replicas of wall paintings in the Villa of the Mysteries at Pompeii.
 These beautiful watercolors now occupy a special room in the Upjohn Exhibit Wing.

 In 1924, when Kelsey secured funding to excavate at various sites around the Mediterranean, the nature of the University's archaeological collections began to change as he shipped some of his excavated materials back to Ann Arbor.
 The greatest wealth of such materials came from the site of Karanis in Egypt.
 Between 1926 and 1936 almost 45,000 objects from Karanis arrived in Ann Arbor: shoes, hairpins, dolls, toys, pottery, rope, combs, tiny amulets and beads, large storage jars, olive presses, wooden doors, and glass, as well as sculpture and works of art.
 These Karanis materials illustrate in detail how daily life was lived in Egypt under Roman rule.
 During the same years excavations at Seleucia-on-the-Tigris in modern Iraq yielded another 13,000 objects—pottery, lamps, seals and sealings, coins, terracotta figures, jewelry, and architectural stucco—for the collections.
 The value of these and other excavated items among the Museum’s holdings lies in their discovery in well-documented contexts.